Frequently Asked Questions

 Low Earth orbit offers a number of benefits when compared to orbits of higher altitude, including less expensive orbit insertion, better viewing geometries for space-based earth observation, and lower latencies and power requirements for communications transmissions to terrestrial systems.
 For these reasons, there has also been an emergence of technology providers in the commercial sector seeking to deliver communications capabilities through satellite constellations in LEO.
 These are some of the reason why SDA will initially proliferate capabilities in LEO.

-A “layer” in SDA’s National Defense Space Architecture is a particular function of the architecture that delivers or enables a warfighting capability.
+A "layer" in SDA's Proliferated Warfighter Space Architecture is a particular function of the architecture that delivers or enables a warfighting capability.
 For instance, the Transport Layer will provide a mesh network comprised of communication satellites that connect to one another and to other space vehicles and ground stations via optical intersatellite links (OISLs).
 The Tracking Layer and Custody Layer provide sensing functions for advanced missile threats and time-critical land and maritime targets, and connect to the Transport Layer to provide threat indications and targeting data to our warfighters in real time.

 Not every layer will have a dedicated constellation of satellites.
-Some layers will deliver capabilities with sensors, processors or other technologies hosted on another layer’s satellites.
-For instance, the Battle Management Layer will provide a software framework and processing capabilities that will be hosted on most or all of the NDSA satellites
+Some layers will deliver capabilities with sensors, processors or other technologies hosted on another layer's satellites.
+For instance, the Battle Management Layer will provide a software framework and processing capabilities that will be hosted on most or all of the PWSA satellites

 Tranche 0 (FY22) – Warfighter immersion: The minimum viable product is demonstrating the feasibility of the proliferated architecture in cost, schedule, and scalability towards necessary performance for beyond line of sight targeting and advanced missile detection and tracking.